TrueSightDAO/agroverse_shop_beta/README.md

 - **API Keys**: Google Places API key is public (safe for client-side use)
 - **EasyPost Key**: Stored in Google App Script properties (server-side only)
 - **CORS**: Google App Script Web App handles CORS automatically
+- **Script Properties**: Encrypted by Google, only people with edit access can see them

 ## 🌐 URLs